 It was during the floundering years that Pink read an article in the Pittsburgh Dispatch that would change her life.
 Enraged with the message, she penned an anonymous letter signed, “Lonely Orphan Girl”.
 The letter led to a job, and a nom de plume based on a Stephen Foster Song, Nelly Bly.

-We chat about her days at the Pittsburgh Dispatch and her first adventure in Mexico as a correspondent (and we won’t hold the fact that she didn’t care for peppers stuffed with cheese against her).
-We talk about the nerve of her move to New York, her wit and schemes that landed her her first undercover assignment, “Ten Days in a Mad House”.
+We chat about her days at the Pittsburgh Dispatch and her first adventure in Mexico as a correspondent, the nerve of her move to New York, her wit and schemes that landed her first undercover assignment, “Ten Days in a Mad House”.

-The latter years subjects of Nellie’s stories were more about social reform than attention grabbing gimmicks.
+The latter years subjects of Nellie’s stories were more about social reform than attention-grabbing gimmicks.
 She rallied for poor women and mothers and was a champion for orphans.
 She worked tirelessly…really, as in: she worked herself sick.
-She neglected her health and medications and a developed pneumonia.
-Elizabeth Cochran, Nellie Bly, died at the age of 58 in 1922.
+She neglected both her health and her medications until Elizabeth Cochran, Nellie Bly, died at the age of 58 in 1922 from pneumonia.